rwth-acis/i5-Toolkit-for-Mixed-Reality/Documentation/manual/PieMenu.md

 The first should be a dual axis interaction, operating on axis 17 and 18 for the left hand and on axis 19 and 20 for the right.
 As action assign the "TouchpadPosition" action
 The second interaction should be a digital one operating on joystick button 8 for th eleft and joystick button 9 for the right controller.
-As action assign the "TouchpadPress" action
+As action assign the "TouchpadPress" action.

 #### Binding Input Actions
 In the inspector of the Pie Menu you see five tabs on the left.